1j01/audio-sponge/README.md

 I do have ideas for a further rewrite tho.

 I think it would be a lot cooler to use **video** for the sources.
+Check out the `video` branch for a prototype of this.
 - Don't need as many audio providers.
 All the major search engines have Video as a search category.
   - So just crawl the web for videos right?
 Might actually need lots of code for scraping videos from various websites, idk.
     - Well, there's [youtube-dl](https://github.com/ytdl-org/youtube-dl/) which works with various sites actually; that would probably be a *huge* boon!